enasequence/read_docs/prog_12.md

 The following fields can be optionally provided:

-- MINGAPLENTH: Minimum length of consecutive Ns to be considered a gap.
+- MINGAPLENGTH: Minimum length of consecutive Ns to be considered a gap.
 - MOLECULETYPE: 'genomic DNA', 'genomic RNA' or 'viral cRNA'.

 An example of an assembly info file: